 Red lentil dal is simple, comforting, and easy to put together with bare minimum ingredients.
 It’s my go-to dal recipe when I crave something wholesome and filling and it never ever fails to please.

-To make simple and wholesome Bengali Masoor Dal, pressure cook malka masoor (split red lentils) till tender.
+To make simple and wholesome Bengali Masoor Dal with onion tadka, pressure cook malka masoor (split red lentils) till tender.

 Meanwhile slice onions finely and slit the green chillies for malka masur dal.